svuillaume/faz-blue_green/blue-green-faz-terraform.md

 ## Implementation Details

 This implementation uses Terraform's `for_each` construct with a map of AMI IDs to create and manage multiple instances.
-This approach allows for smooth addition and removal of instances by simply updating the map variable.